Skip to main content

 To keep a sandbox alive for debugging:

-fabro run workflow.fabro --sandbox daytona --preserve-sandbox
+fabro run workflow.fabro --environment cloud --preserve-sandbox

 Or in the run config: